Smoked Turkey Breast

 First up….Why do you brine a turkey breast?
 The answer is it add moisture and flavor to the meat.
 It is basically sitting in a water bath of spices and seasonings, so it absorbs those flavors before you cook it.

 There is so much debate over if you should brine and if you do, should you dry brine or wet brine.
-Brining is so easy, you just have to start the day ahead, so I say go for it!
-The steps are so simple.
+Brining is so easy, you just have to start the day ahead, so I almost always use a brine.

 How To Smoke Turkey Breast

-5. Place the turkey breast on the smoker next to a tray filled with water or apple juice (this helps to keep your turkey super moist).
+4. Cook.
+Place the turkey breast on the smoker next to a tray filled with water or apple juice (this helps to keep your turkey super moist).
 And let it cook for 2 – 2 1/2 hours.
 Use a meat thermometer to check when it is done.
-Once it reaches 165 degrees F in the thickest part you can remove it from the smoker.
+Once it reaches 165º F in the thickest part you can remove it from the smoker.

 turkey breast on the smoker